martian-lang/martian-docs/content/getting-started/index.md

 ### Prerequisites
 * [Go](https://golang.org) 1.11 or higher is required to build Martian.
 * The Python adapter for wrapping stage code requires Python 2.7.
+Python 3 support is present in the current master branch, and will be released with version 3.2.
 * To build the user interface, [Node](https://nodejs.org) 6 or higher is required, along with NPM.

 ### Building the source